mostghost/oughtasave/README.md

 Step 6: Settings > Configure Krita, and then 'Python Plugin Manager' at the bottom of the list of tabs
 Step 7: Enable Oughtasave
 Step 8: Restart Krita
+Step 9: (If docker isn't visible for some reason) Settings > Dockers > Oughtasave

 # How to Use
 It should be pretty self explanatory, hit the big button that says 'Click to start Oughtasave' to start Oughtasave.
 But a few things to note: